Emulator Issues #267

 - Anything other than 1xIR not working is a consequence of the fact that higher IR levels aren't accurate emulation: if we pretend the resolution is twice as high, the top left corner of the rectangle is at (1, 1), and that simply doesn't cover the corner of the screen.
 It might be possible to enhance 2xIR mode to deal with cases like this more gracefully, or we could use something game-specific like a cheat code, but it's a separate issue.

-#43 Updated by NeoBrainX about 5 years ago
+#43 Updated by NeoBrainX over 5 years ago

 - we now know for sure that each pixel is divided into a 12x12 grid with one grid point per subsample.